 Religion according to Merriam Webster is “the belief in a god or in a group of gods; an organized system of beliefs, ceremonies, and rules used to worship a god or a group of gods.”
 Therefore, by this definition, Yoga is not a religion.
 In fact, Yoga allows for practitioners of any, all, and no religious background.

 Although many Yogic practices trace their origins to ancient Hinduism and the Vedic Texts, Yoga is not Hinduism.
 Hinduism covers a wide range of beliefs and practices.
 Yoga philosophy parallels the beliefs of at least five distinct Eastern religions including but not limited to modern Hinduism.
-Two of these other Eastern religions are more likely to practice Yoga than modern Hindus and Indians.
-Yogis can practice any religion, or no religion.
+Two of these other Eastern religions are more likely to practice Yoga than modern Hindus or Indians.
+Yogis can practice any religion or no religion.

 The first four limbs are varied personal practices, exercises, and habits.
 The last four limbs are mostly meditation-based and build upon each other.
 So, I created the tree graphic above to share how I envision the Limbs of Yoga.
 The first four limbs are roots of the tree, that feed and support the sequential growth of the upper four limbs.
 We will focus primarily on the lower four limbs with our daily practices.
-However, we will also touch on some meditation techniques of the upper four limbs.
+However, we will also cover some meditation techniques of the upper four limbs.